codingnninja/koras/docs/documentations/concepts/state.md

 - Composite state in a `koras.jsx` component

-A composite state is used in a component when a component has many view properties.
+A composite state is used in a component when a component changes many view properties.

 ```js
 const MovingDot = (coordinates = { x:0, y:3 }) {